 Can Humidifiers Make You Sick?

 If the air in your home is dry, it can cause several health issues.
-Some of the most common include cracked lips, dehydration, dry skin, and nosebleeds.
+Some of the most common include cracked lips, dehydration, dry skin, sore throats, and nosebleeds.

 One of the most common ways that people combat dry air is by using a home humidifier.
 This device puts moisture back into the air.

-Unfortunately, there are situations where a humidifier may do more harm than good.
+Unfortunately, there are situations where a humidifier for your home may do more harm than good.
 This leads to the question – can humidifiers make you sick?

 Understanding the basics of how a humidifier works and the possible issues that may arise is the best way to ensure that you achieve the health benefits, with none of the potential drawbacks.
 Keep reading to learn more about staying healthy with the use of your humidifier here.

 Some of the health issues that may arise because of a humidifier include flu-like symptoms, coughs, sinus or lung infections, asthma flare-ups, and allergies.